Union Station (Columbus, Georgia): Use since the end of rail services

 Union Station was nominated for inclusion on the National Register of Historic Places as part of a Multiple Property Submission by the Lower Chattahoochee Valley Area Planning and Development Commission and Historic Columbus Foundation.
 The station was added to the National Register of Historic Places in 1980.
 Despite its inclusion to the register, the building was vulnerable to demolition.
 Various activists, the Historic Columbus Foundation, Southern Railway System, and the Consolidated Government of Columbus mobilized to save the station.

 After the building was renovated in 1987, the station served as the corporate headquarters of financial technology company TSYS until 1999.
 Following TSYS's departure, the Columbus Georgia Chamber of Commerce began utilizing the building beginning in August 2001.
 By 2016, the station building was put up for sale once more.
-Following it's sale for $1.1 million in 2024, the building was converted to mixed-use development in 2025 with the total cost of the remodeling project totaling about $5 million.
+Following its sale for $1.1 million in 2024, the building was converted to mixed-use development in 2025 with the total cost of the remodeling project totaling about $5 million.
 Following the mixed-use conversion, the former station building contains apartments, offices, and an event space.